SStiven/GameOfLife/Readme.md

 - Generation updates still run on the UI thread, we should move them off the UI thread once the application is in a more stable state.

 - It might make sense to encapsulate the logic that decides whether a cell should revive, die, or age within the Cell class itself.

+- Introduce a persistence layer for async image loading

 - We may not need two separate grids (one for current cells and one for the next generation), but I’m not sure.